filecoin-project/FIPs/FRCs/frc-xxxx.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any current Filecoin implementations. -->
-The analysis detailing how we bound the finality of a given input can be found [here](https://docs.google.com/document/d/1QpIpOLaabvieTrbgXzOSg3p1Z5SbNInGNqzBNFrCgXQ/edit#heading=h.c5olklehxrdn).
-Here, we will present the resulting mechanism with a practitioner focus.
+The analysis detailing how we bound the finality of a given input can be found in the [companion resources](../resources/frc-xxxx/theory.pdf).
+Here, we will present the resulting mechanism with a focus on implementers.

 In summary, we consider an observed addition of $k$ blocks on top of the target tipset produced at epoch $s$.
 We then look at: